-Amazon Elastic Compute Cloud (Amazon EC2), a service operated by amazon.com, provides customers with a customizable virtual computing environment.
-With this service, an Amazon Machine Image (AMI) can be booted to create a virtual machine or instance.
+Amazon Elastic Compute Cloud (Amazon EC2) is a service operated by amazon.com that provides customers with a customizable virtual computing environment.
+An Amazon Machine Image (AMI) can be booted using the service to create a virtual machine or instance.
 Users can install the software they require on an instance and are charged according to the capacity used.
-Amazon EC2 is designed to be flexible and allows users to quickly scale their deployed applications.
+Amazon EC2 is designed to be flexible and allow users to quickly scale their deployed applications.

-An Amazon Machine Image (AMI) is a template for an EC2 virtual machine instance.
+An Amazon Machine Image (AMI) is a template for a EC2 virtual machine instance.
 Users create EC2 instances by selecting an appropriate AMI to create the instance from.
 The primary component of an AMI is a read-only filesystem that contains an installed operating system as well as other software.
 Each AMI has different software installed for different use cases.
-Amazon EC2 includes many AMIs that both Amazon Web Services and third parties provide.
+Amazon EC2 includes many AMIs to choose from provided by both amazon.com and third parties.
 Users can also create their own custom AMIs.